 78. User Persona

-A user persona is a broad representation of your customer that your marketing and sales team can go after.
+A user persona is a broad representation of the customer that your marketing and sales team can go after.

 What’s your ideal customers’ needs and pains?